renanborgez/old-github-feed/README.md

 # Old github feed

 Return to the old github feed version.
-This scripts fetches the content of the old feed and replaces it into the new feed.
+This scripts fetches the content of the old feed and places it over the new feed.

 You can use [tampermonkey](https://www.tampermonkey.net/) or [greasemonkey](https://www.greasespot.net/) to use this script.